 This section assumes that you understand the basics of Perforce backup and recovery.
-For more information, consult the Perforce System Administrator's Guide and the Knowledge Base articles about replication.
+For more information, consult the Perforce System Administrator's Guide and failover.

 6.1.
 Typical Backup Procedure

 The SDP's maintenance scripts, run as cron tasks, periodically back up the metadata.
 The weekly sequence is described below.